mzarejko/covid_web/README.md

 ## Setup

-To make site working install [docker-engine](https://docs.docker.com/engine/install/)  and docker-compose ((dockerfiles in code are for linux), next type in terminal comand
+To make site working install [docker-engine](https://docs.docker.com/engine/install/)  and docker-compose (dockerfiles in code are for linux), next type in terminal comand

      $ sudo docker-compose up --build

+After few minutes site should work on url 0.0.0.0:3000 with backend on 0.0.0.0:8000